CodosaurusLLC/CodosaurusLLC.github.io/clients.md

 which I did in JavaScript and HTML5, with Ruby to convert a SQL data dump into JS-->;

-- an investment advisor in Australia, who wanted a financial portfolio rebalancing system<!--, which I did in Ruby on Rails-->;
+- an individual investment advisor in Australia, who wanted a financial portfolio rebalancing system<!--, which I did in Ruby on Rails-->;